kauri-io/Content/truffle/truffle.md

 - In JavaScript for testing how a user interacts with your Dapp and the underlying smart contracts.

 Whichever language(s) you use, you place all your tests inside the _test_ folder and run them with the `truffle test` command.
 This command runs your tests and displays the success or failure results.

+### Debug

+Debugging is an essential part of any development process, and Truffle's `debug` command helps you investigate what happened in the execution that lead to a transaction.
+The command opens an interface in your terminal that is similar to other debuggers that lets you step through the code.

 ### Interacting with a contract